lit/rfcs/rfcs/0003-template-compiler.md

 ### Goals

 - Provide a build time transform that replaces lit `html` tagged template expressions with compiled templates.
-- Compiled and Uncompiled template results can be mixed and matched transparently.
+- Compiled and uncompiled template results can be mixed and matched transparently, and should be semantically identical.
-- Provide a TypeScript transformer that can be used with a rollup plugin such as [@rollup/plugin-typescript](https://www.npmjs.com/package/@rollup/plugin-typescript).
+- Provide a rollup plugin to compile templates.
 - Compiler can be run on JavaScript and TypeScript files.
+- Compilation preserves source-maps.

 ### Non-Goals

-- The compiled template does not have to be syntactically identical to the html prepared at runtime, only semantically identical.
+- The compiled template does not have to be syntactically identical to templates prepared at runtime.
+For example comment markers will not be the same as runtime preparation.
 - Other template transformations.
 This is only for performance.

 ## Motivation